 Years ago, in my youth, I spent my Junior semester in France “studying” French and history.
 I use the word “studying” loosely since it was more like an exploration of culture, food, art and travel.
 I learned a great deal about the European food and lifestyle during my travels, hopping from train to train on weekends and holidays.

 The school I attended in Aix-en-Provence was located within the Provence region of southern France, very close to the Mediterranean Sea.
 It was the first time I had experienced France culture, fashion, lifestyle and delicious cuisine.
 The foods were rich in flavor, fresh from the market, simple in preparation, and shared around a table of laughter for hours.
-My Mediterranean experience was a total game-changer, and when I returned to the U.S., I had a whole new perspective on food.
+There was no talk of dieting, calories or food fads.
+My Mediterranean experience was a total game-changer, and when I returned to the U.S., I had a whole new perspective on food as one of pleasure, satisfaction and joy.

 After finishing college, I went back to school for nutrition since I just had to learn more.